A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 DUI Court usually lasts one (1) year and costs thousands of dollars.
 The defendant is required to participate in counseling, court monitoring, alcohol testing, wearing a SCRAM anklet, and other terms.27

-DUI defendants always have the option of going to trial.
+Drunk driving defendants always have the option of going to trial.
 At trial, the prosecutor has a high burden of proving guilt beyond a reasonable doubt.
-But since first-time DUIs are only misdemeanors, defendants are entitled to just a bench trial (where the judge decides the verdict), not a jury trial.28
+But since first-time drunk driving cases are only misdemeanors, defendants are entitled to just a bench trial (where the judge decides the verdict), not a jury trial.28

 Arrested in California?
-See our article on DUI firsts in California law.
+See our article on first time drunk driving in California law.

 Arrested in Colorado?
-See our article on DUI firsts in Colorado law.
+See our article on first time drunk driving in Colorado law.

 - NRS 193.150.